-Method: ISO 9846, type 1 outdoor.
+Method: outdoor calibration using the "continuous sun-and-shade method.
 This working standard has an uncertainty "uncertainty of standard".
 The working standard has been calibrated under certain "test conditions of the standard".
 The working standard has traceability to WRR world radiometric reference.